usnistgov/AIPD_TEVV/README.md

 ```

 ## Contact information
-For questions pertaining to these files, please contact:
+For questions pertaining to these files or the publication in general, please contact:

 - geoffrey.taghon@nist.gov (Jupyter notebooks, CSV data)
 - bwittmann@microsoft.com (AI sequence generation)